ajinkya933/Krishna/krishna/Declaring a Truce with the enemy.md

 ### Learnings from samudramanthan scripture :

+Situation :  When time is on side of your enemy

+Principal : Use these strategy principals when the  time is on side of your enemy  :

 - As long as you are not flourishing, you should make a truce with the demons and asuras, who are now being favored by time.
 	- During this truce whatever the demons ask, agree to their proposal.
 	- Do not get agitated by demons asks.